Experimental signatures of a $\hat{Z}\hat{X}$ beam-splitter interaction between a Kerr-cat and transmon qubit: Conclusions and outlook

 \section{Conclusions and outlook}

-In this work, we have experimentally demonstrated a controllable $\sigma_z\sigma_x$ interaction between a Kerr-cat qubit and a transmon, establishing a key building block for integrating noise-biased bosonic ancillas into error-correction protocols that use transmons as data qubits.
+In this work, we have experimentally demonstrated a controllable $\hat{Z}_{cat}\hat{X}_{q}$ interaction between a Kerr-cat qubit and a transmon, establishing a key building block for integrating noise-biased bosonic ancillas into error-correction protocols that use transmons as data qubits.
 Our results confirm that the interaction rate scales in the expected manner with both cat size and drive amplitude across a broad parameter range.
-Immediate next steps include quantifying the gate fidelity using techniques such as randomized benchmarking and gate-set tomography~\cite{hajr_high-coherence_2024}, and investigating the limits on qubit coherence during the interaction.
+Immediate next steps include investigating the limits on qubit coherence during the interaction.
+Recent work~\cite{adinolfi2025enhancingkerrcatqubitcoherence, ding_quantum_2024} has highlighted the role of heating in Kerr-cat qubits, and showed that heating can degrade coherence times in both the Kerr-cat and coupled systems.
+Understanding and mitigating these effects is a prerequisite for accurate gate-fidelity characterization using techniques such as randomized benchmarking and gate-set tomography~\cite{hajr_high-coherence_2024}.
 In the medium term, our work opens a promising path toward implementing multi-qubit parity measurements with Kerr-cat ancillas, paving the way for quantum error-correction protocols that mitigate ancilla-induced back-action and enhance overall fault tolerance.